 After

-#picking a name that represents the functions will be useful later on.
+# Picking a name that represents the function will be useful as you expand your code.

 def parse_image_urls(classes, location, source):